shanku007/editorjs-with-tools/README.md

 # Javascript package boilerplate by HackingBay

-- Rollup + Babel + Prettier + Strict ESlint + Sass + VSCode - Enterprise grade boilerplate
+- Rollup + Babel + Prettier + Strict ESlint + VSCode - Enterprise grade boilerplate

 - Minimalist js package boilerplate with rollup.js bundler and dev environment setup.
 No Sass/React support.
 For react use other template.